-Mark Glover DEPUTY CHAIR (Appointed October 2011)
+Mark Glover Deputy Chair (Appointed October 2011)

-Up to March 2011 Mark was Director and Country Treasurer responsible for the funding and liquidity risk of the combined Bank of America Merrill Lynch Australian group of entities.
+Mark was first appointed as an AIDF Director in 2011 and then as Deputy Chair in 2016.
+Up to March 2011 Mark was Director and Country Treasurer responsible for the funding and liquidity risk of the combined Bank of America Merrill Lynch Australian-group of entities.
 Mark is a qualified geologist with BSc (Hons) in Mining Geology from Leicester University and also has a Financial Diploma from the Australian Financial Markets Association.
 (MAICD)